hoangduy0610/mezon-listening-together/README.md

 - Some videos may be restricted for embedding

 **YouTube Player Issues**
+- If you see "getCurrentTime is not a function" error, the app will auto-recover
 - If you see "YouTube player element ID required" error, refresh the page
 - Check browser console for detailed YouTube player error messages
 - Use `window.debugYouTube.checkAPI()` in console to debug API loading
+- Use `window.debugYouTube.autoDebug()` to check current player state
 - Ensure you're not blocking YouTube iframe API in browser extensions or ad blockers
 - Try disabling browser extensions temporarily to test